-The Zen of Hamburger Buns
+The Science Of Hamburger Buns

 "It requires a certain kind of mind to see beauty in a hamburger bun."
 Ray Kroc, founder of the McDonald's chain